Bajaj Housing shares hover near all time low; what's next for this third largest HFC? - BusinessToday

 On the operational front, Bajaj Housing has emerged as one of India's fastest-growing housing finance companies (HFCs) within eight years of functioning as a standalone entity after being hived off from Bajaj Finance in 2017.

 Since entering the mortgage business, the company has consistently outpaced several industry peers and maintained credit growth of around 25 per cent.
-It also crossed a major milestone last fiscal when its balance sheet surpassed Rs 1 lakh crore, making it the third-largest HFC in the country after LIC Housing Finance Ltd and Housing and Urban Development Corporation Ltd (HUDCO).
+The firm also crossed a major milestone last fiscal when its balance sheet surpassed Rs 1 lakh crore, making it the third-largest HFC in the country after LIC Housing Finance Ltd and Housing and Urban Development Corporation Ltd (HUDCO).

 Stock-wise, Bajaj Housing made a stellar market debut in September 2024, but the stock has largely been consolidating since then.
 Some analysts remain cautious about its near-term technical outlook, citing persistent weakness on the charts.
 That said, a decisive move above the Rs 90 level could trigger further upside.